letmein-vr/STALKER2-UEVR/README.md

 ## **⚠️ IMPORTANT ⚠️**

 S.T.A.L.K.E.R.
-2: Heart of Chornobyl STEAM VERSION 1.9 OR LATER REQUIRED!
+2: Heart of Chornobyl STEAM VERSION 1.9 REQUIRED!
+2.0 DOES NOT WORK!

-UEVR NIGHTLY 1133 REQUIRED!
+LATEST UEVR NIGHTLY REQUIRED!

 ### **Credits**
 Thanks and credits to: Mutar, jbusfield, gwizdek, Holydh and Pande4360 as well as Praydog of course.